alexpolonsky/doswah.com/_posts/2016-01-29-carly-rae-leap-day.md

 comments: true
 ---

-Leap day is observed because for earth, a complete revolution around the sun takes approximately 365 days and 6 hours.
-This leap day, the Gimmie Love tour made a stop in Seattle for a 2-hour Carly Rae Jepsen concert.
-Fairground Saints and Cardinox opened.
+Leap day is observed because the earth's  complete revolution around the sun takes approximately 365 days and 6 hours.
+On this leap day, the Gimmie Love tour made a stop in Seattle for a Carly Rae Jepsen concert featuring Fairground Saints and Cardinox.
 <br>

 <iframe width="560" height="340" src="//www.youtube.com/embed/PonVfZs-Lp4" frameborder="0" allowfullscreen></iframe>